johnrsibert/JonzPandemic/index.md

 Most of the ratios are near 0.015 for a morality rate of 1.5%, but there is a substantial number ratios greater than 0.02 up to a maximum 0.08.
-The large number of values to the right of the peak are possibly the people most vulnerable to the coronavirus (people older that 65 years or people with compromised immune systems).
 The Johns Hopkins University Coronavirus Resource Center pegs the case-fatality ratio in the United States to be about [two deaths for 100 confirmed cases](https://coronavirus.jhu.edu/data/mortality).

+**Wonkish:** This distribution is skewed to the right, making it difficult to calculate an unambiguous central tendency.
+The mean (or arithmetic average) and the median (the point where is an equal probability of falling above or below) of the ratio are both to the right of the mode (peak) of the distribution.
+A less misleading measure of the likelihood of death is to look a the percentiles of the distribution.
+The vertical line labeled "97.5%" indicates the value of the case fatality ratio that is greater than 97.5% of all of the point estimates.
+If the CFR distibution were symmetrical, this point would be something like the upper 95% "confidence" region of values indistinguishable from the mean value.
+In other words if you say that the probability of dying after one becomes infection is less than around 4%, you would be correct about 98% of the time.

+The are a couple of reasons why the distribution if skewed.
+Skewness is in part a simpe numerical artifact.
+The mean of ratio is low, but there can never be instances of the ratio of deaths to cases that are less than or equal to zero.
+So the left limb of the curve encloses fewer instances.
+There are also medical reasons for the skewness.
+The larger number of values to the right of the peak are possibly the people most vulnerable to the coronavirus (people older that 65 years or people with compromised immune systems).

 ## Model Results (wonkish)
 Fisheries scientists, ecologists, and epidemiologists are usually faced with the challenge of analyzing data that are presented to them.
 These data are not collected with the aid of a well planned experimental design.
 The data often contain errors of many kinds, and there is no guarantees that methods of data collection have not changed over time and are consistent across strata.
 It is not feasible to repeat the observations or to wait another year for more data to accumulate.
-Analysts are faced with the twin quandaries selecting a model with which to interpret the data and of determining whether information in the data is sufficiently uncompromised by error to inform a statistical estimation process.
+Analysts are thua faced with the twin quandaries selecting a model with which to interpret the data and of determining whether information in the data is sufficiently uncompromised by error to inform a statistical estimation process.
 One of the questions posed in my modeling effort was to ask whether the data collected in an *ad hoc* way from multiple jurisdictions, compiled for journalistic purposes, and made public in near real time could be useful for statistically estimating parameters of epidemiological models.